bihor/fp_newsletter/Documentation/Introduction/Index.rst

 The whole user will be deleted at an unsubscription so it is not possible to unsubscribe only from category/newsletter X.
 But from version 4.1.0 it is possible to edit an newsletter subscription!

+Note!
+^^^^^

+If you use version 6 with TYPO3 11.5, you will see no preview in the backend!

 .. _screenshots: